Schw4lbe/CSV-Processing/dev-log.md

 #### frontend

-> new feature:

 > FileUpload component

-- remove alerts for wrong file format and no data and replace with modal
 - make brows button bigger and change to light background and dark font
-- on button click upload start animation for data table creation as modal
-- same modal for error messages and loading animation
-- after successfull upload display modal with success
-- modal with fade out in center

 > Chart Component: